Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Blinks the LED quickly.
 Useful for identifying which device you're connected to if several are plugged in to your computer at once.

+## Configuration Format

+Wherever a configuration object is printed, the following format is used.

+The configuration consists of a number of fields, one per line.
+Each field is of the format:

+    name: value

+Only the `status` field is mandatory.
+Any or all other fields may be absent if their values are not valid or relevant.

+### status

+The `status` field holds the name of the status of the printed configuration object.
+The possible names are:

+* `empty`: A configuration object left empty after the last erase.
+* `valid`: The configuration object that holds the current device settings.
+* `invalid`: A configuration object that once held settings, but has been superseded.

+### flags

+The `flags` field holds zero or more flags.
+If no flags are enabled, the field's value is `(none)`.
+Otherwise, the field's value is some combination of the following words, separated by spaces, representing the flags enabled in this configuration object:

+* `GiveBack`: allows the power supply to temporarily reduce power to the device if necessary.

+### v

+The `v` field holds the fixed voltage of the configuration object, in volts.
+The field's value is a floating-point decimal number, followed by a space and a capital V.  For example: `20.00 V`

+### i

+The `i` field holds the fixed current of the configuration object, in amperes.
+The field's value is a floating-point decimal number, followed by a space and a capital A.  For example: `2.25 A`